 There are a lot of articles out there that claim flossing isn’t beneficial or is a waste of time.
 Some people simply don’t see the results they want quickly enough so they come to believe flossing isn’t worth it.
 But there are also some that show how beneficial it is.
 Isn’t adding one small step to our daily routine a good thing when the benefits are so great?
 We all need a reason to smile more.
-So why not give yourself the best smile you can by practising proper oral hygiene and flossing daily!
+So why not give yourself the best smile you can by practicing proper oral hygiene and flossing daily!

 Here at TheToothsayer.com we specialise in reviewing dental products and writing dental guides to help you get the best out of your smile.